Taste-Elixir/guides/guides/introduction/overview.md

 ## Tools

-Depending on where you are at in your programming journey here are some additional tools you may want to consider installing.
+Depending on where you are on your programming journey, here are some additional tools that you should consider installing.

 ### Text Editors

-A text editor is at the core of a developer's toolbox, so we shoud choose it carefully.
+A text editor is the core of every developer's toolbox, that's why it's important to choose it wisely.

 #### Visual Studio Code (Recomended)

 [Installation instruction.](https://code.visualstudio.com/docs/setup/setup-overview)

-Recommended extensions for editor ease to develoepment workflow.
+Recommended extensions to the editor that will ease the development workflow.

 - [ElixirLS](https://marketplace.visualstudio.com/items?itemName=JakeBecker.elixir-ls) - Elixir support with debugger, autocomplete, and more.
 - [LiveShare](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) - Real-time collaborative development from the comfort of your favorite tools.
 Could help in pair programming with mentor during workshops.